-Darjeeling tea can only come from its West Bengal region, leading to its nickname as the “champagne of teas”.
-It is plucked over the spring and summer months during successive “flushes”, each lending a different strength of flavor to the tea.
+Darjeeling tea can only come from its West Bengal region, leading to its nickname as the “champagne of teas.”
+It is plucked over the spring and summer months during successive “flushes,” each lending a different strength of flavor to the tea.

 2. English Breakfast

 Perhaps unsurprisingly, English Breakfast is the most popular tea in England.
 In the UK, 84% of people drink some kind of tea or infusion – that’s 165 million cups per day!
-Much of this is a blend of Assam, Ceylon and Kenyan black tea which makes up English Breakfast.
+Much of this is a blend of Assam, Ceylon, and Kenyan black tea, which makes up English Breakfast.

-English Breakfast tea actually began in neighboring Scotland, but Queen Victoria liked it so much that she brought it back over the border during the 19th century.
+English Breakfast tea began in neighboring Scotland, but Queen Victoria liked it so much that she brought it back over the 19th century.
+Traditionally drunk with milk and sugar to cut its strength, English Breakfast tea has a rich and hearty flavor.
+It is the most popular tea in England, and many variations from PG Tips, Yorkshire Tea, and Tetley line the shelves of supermarkets.

 When it comes to the kinds of tea and their benefits, green tea comes out on top.
-In terms of processing, it is harvested, withered and dried immediately to prevent oxidation and retain its natural green color and nutrients.
+In terms of processing, it is harvested, withered, and dried immediately to prevent oxidation and retain its natural green color and nutrients.

 Green tea has been found to have a high concentration of antioxidants and polyphenols – the highest of a variety called catechins among the true teas.
 These have been found to help reduce the risk of cancer, insulin resistance, and high blood pressure.

-Chai is made by boiling milk, water, and tea leaves together until they form a milky-brown liquid.
+Chai is made by boiling milk, water, and tea leaves until they form a milky-brown liquid.
 It is then loaded with spices like ginger, cinnamon, cardamom, and cloves; and sweetened with honey or sugar for this staple, comforting drink.

 5. Earl Grey